gk646/magique/README.md

 #### Entity Component System (ECS)

-`magique` uses the concept of a ecs.
+`magique` uses the concept of an ecs.
 Handling game objects as entities with components should in almost all cases be better over other approach as it nudges you to design modular systems and diverse interactions.
-If made object-oriented hierarchies in the past and it almost always turns out to be a mess and there's nothing you cant do with an ECS.
+If made object-oriented hierarchies in the past, and it almost always turns out to be a mess and there's nothing you cant do with an ECS.
 Also, the very nice typesafety of EnTT makes it a joy to use in C++.

+### 5. Further Resources